List of EastEnders characters introduced in 2021: Aaron Monroe

 Aaron Monroe, played by Charlie Wernham, first appears in episode 6363, originally broadcast on 21 October 2021.
 The character and Wernham's casting details were announced on 9 August 2021.
 Aaron is introduced as the eldest son of Harvey Monroe (Ross Boatman) and brother of Dana Monroe (Barbara Smith).
 The character's introduction establishes the family as a new unit in the show, with connections to the Beale family through Dana's relationship with Bobby Beale (Clay Milner Russell).
 The character is billed as "a confident and fiercely loyal individual".
 He is described as a "wayward son".
 Aaron's backstory states that he was raised by Harvey, who he shares a close relationship with, and left home as soon as he got a job in finance in inner-city London.
 Wernham expressed his happiness at being cast and called joining the soap "a childhood dream".
 Jon Sen, the show's executive producer, was pleased with Wernham's casting and teased that there is "more to Aaron than his bravado lets on".

-The character arrives to visit his family in their new home and quickly decides to stay in Walford.
-Aaron has a "strained" relationship with Dana, who feels isolated from Aaron.
-Sen called Aaron the "opposite" of Dana and teased that their differences would test Aaron and Dana's respective relationships with Harvey.
-Producers used the characters of Aaron to explore racism and religious hatred, and far-right radicalisation.
-Thomas Coombes was cast as Neil, the leader of the far-right group, who encourages Aaron's involvement in a terrorist attack.
-To accurately portray the story, the show's story team worked with Nigel Bromage, the founder of Exit UK, and a team of former far-right members.
-Sen wanted to explore the issue in a different way, by telling the story through "a family who have an extremist in their midst".
-Wernham departed the series at the conclusion of the story, as confirmed on 8 June 2022.
-Aaron's final scenes feature in episode 6475, originally broadcast on 26 April 2022.